adam-p/yesterday-i-learned/auto.md

 1. The [Ford Excursion](https://en.wikipedia.org/wiki/Ford_Excursion), no longer made, was apparently criticised for being too large of an SUV.
 At 5.7m long, it is the same length as the [Chevrolet Suburban](https://en.wikipedia.org/wiki/Chevrolet_Suburban#2017), which is still on sale today.
 1. The longer your vehicle is, the more it feels, when you tow a trailer, that you are towing, rather than the trailer towing you.
 This is unfortunately not something a car can compensate by any other dimension.
 1. Having more exhausts can potentially raise horsepower, but really not by much (1, maybe 2).
 See Dodge Durango.
+1. Double parking means occupying a lane with hazards on, not occupying two parking spots.
+1. Canada is [**not**](http://www.city-data.com/forum/canada/2017072-commonwealth-right-side-traffic.html) the only commonwealth country to drive on the right.
+1. In Europe, only four countries still drive on the left: the United Kingdom, Ireland, Malta, and Cyprus, all of which are islands.
+1. Don't own a Tesla out of warranty.
+"The only place you can get them repaired is at the dealership for whatever price they feel like", "you've got to wait months for parts to come in".